RommieG/Grainy-Photos-v3/content/posts/cross-pantano-viboras-2025/index.md

 cover:
     image: /posts/cross-pantano-viboras-2025/images/cover.jpg
-    alt: 'A black-and-white film photo of '
+    alt: 'A black-and-white film photo of hikers walking on a path and road shortly after the start of the Cross Pantano del Víboras walking category'
     caption: 'Hikers walking the course, shortly after the start'

 ShowPostNavLinks: true